 The baron donated an additional $100,000 for the construction of the observatory, and a public works program allowed the original construction of Griffith Observatory to be quite lavish, and much of the artwork and original Art Deco style of the building survives today, even after a $93 million renovation in the mid-2000s.

 Griffith Observatory was built to make astronomy accessible to the public, and compete with some of the best mountaintop observatories already existing along the West Coast.
 Inside the exhibit area of Griffith Observatory today, you can see comparisons to some of these observatories today.

 Part of me wonders if Griffith Observatory is still competitive on the astronomy front given all of the light pollution (and regular pollution) from modern-day Los Angeles that must impact it.
 You can still see a ton of stars at Griffith Observatory on a clear night, but I wonder how it compares with observatories in more remote locations.

 Parking is still free before noon or after 10 p.m., which is great for those doing sunrise hikes or late nights in Griffith Park, but this change to paid parking was–unfortunately–necessary.
-On our most recent visits, congestion had brought traffic to a standstill, as people waited for parking spots to free up.
+During busy times, congestion can bring traffic to a standstill, as people wait for parking spots to free up.
 The lower lots offer free parking and a convenient shuttle.